AlJacq/LorenzRegression/cran-comments.md

 * glorenz

-The problem is a very slight breaking change.
-Maintainer was notified on Jun 11 and supplied with patch.
+Maintainer was notified more than two weeks ago (Jun 11) and supplied with patch.

 We failed to check 0 packages